isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Greenhaw encounter 1973.md

 ---
-description: The Greenhaw encounter of 1973, widely known as the "Falkville Metal Man" incident, stands as one of the most intriguing and visually documented alleged...
-layout: default
 title: 'The Falkville Metal Man: A Critical Analysis of the 1973 Greenhaw UFO Encounter'
 permalink: /ufo-top-100/greenhaw-encounter-1973/
-date: '2025-04-17 12:09:19 '
+date: '2025-04-17 16:08:11 '
 image: /assets/images/UFO - Top 100/Greenhaw encounter 1973-Full-Text.svg
+description: 'Exploring The Falkville Metal Man: A Critical Analysis of the 1973 Greenhaw UFO Encounter within the context of UFO - Top 100.'
 ---

 ---